 Barbara DeGraaf After 30 plus years in a variety of positions in the New Jersey Department of Human Services, Barbara DeGraaf retired from state service and moved to the beautiful mountains of South Lake Tahoe.
 Barbara brings an extensive knowledge of child protective services, with experience as a manager within a state child welfare program and as a ten-plus-year volunteer advocate for children and families in her role as a CASA (Court Appointed Special Advocates) in El Dorado County.
 Barbara has successfully facilitated statewide and regional collaboratives, and possesses a deep understanding of current program models utilized to strengthen families and enhance service coordination.

-Brynne Paschal is the Strategies TA Program and Data Support Specialist at the Child Abuse Prevention Center.
+Brynne Paschal is the Strategies TA Data Specialist at the Child Abuse Prevention Center.
 Before joining Strategies 2.0, she served nonprofits in both the Sacramento and Orange County regions.
 Brynne received her Bachelor’s degree in Public Health Policy from the University of California, Irvine and is committed to community health and early intervention efforts.
-In her free time, she enjoys crosswords, embroidery, and baking pies.
+In her free time, she enjoys crosswords, embroidery, and cooking for her loved ones.

 Anvi Dinh is the Strategies TA Events Coordinator and Program Assistant at Children’s Bureau located in Anaheim.
 In her role, she provides support for training activities, data management, and communications.
 Additionally, she provides administrative support to the Director and Training and Consulting Specialists.
 She graduated from high school in Viet Nam and attended Orange Coast College in Costa Mesa, CA. Anvi is also a wedding planner at her church in which she also participates in choir and worship ministry.
 She loves dogs.